St Thomas CE (VC) Primary School

 You can read to yourself, read to a family member or listen to someone else read, but try to read every day.

 A full digital reading library is available on Oxford Owls and you can access as many books as you like.
 Our digital subscription is up and running and your teacher will help you choose books at an appropriate level.

 When we arw in school, if you prefer traditional books, you will be given a book each Monday, please return it by Friday.

-Mrs Washington and Mr Smith will read chapters of this book to you on Seesaw, as well as shorter picture books that we can read to you in one go.
+We will read chapters of this book to you on Seesaw, with questions for you to answer about that chapter.
+We will also read shorter picture books to you sometimes that we can read to you in one go.

 This website has some fun games to play too-https://www.topmarks.co.uk/english-games/5-7-years/letters-and-sounds

 You can also log in to DB Primary to see what tasks and games we have set you, or what you can find yourself.
 If you find a Year 2 activity too hard, try a Year 1 task until you feel confident.
 If a Year 2 tasks is too easy, take the challenge of trying the same activity at Year 3 level!
-If you don't know how to log in, contact the office.
+If you forget your log in details, use the email address: